stefant989/reactinity/README.md

 # Reactinity

 Reactinity is a compact React library designed to simplify your styling process.
-It includes a variety of SCSS mixins and a custom hook for obtaining screen information, making it easier to create responsive and consistent designs.
+It includes a variety of SCSS mixins and a custom hooks for obtaining screen information and add classes based on property value, making it easier to create responsive and consistent designs.

 ## Table of contents